SoftUni-Internal/interactive-content/EN/02-HTTP-Protocol/02-Uniform-Resource-Locator.md

 ## Path

-A path is the exact location of a resouce (/forum/path/index.php).
+A path is the exact location of a resource (/forum/path/index.php).

 When we define a given path it helps the server to find exactly what we need.